MicrosoftDocs/learn/learn-pr/azure/render-a-model-with-azure-remote-rendering-and-unity/includes/3-exercise-create-an-azure-remote-rendering-resource.md

 A Remote Rendering service resource must be created in Azure to get access to the service.
 The Remote Rendering service resource will later be used to render a model in the app.
-Here, you'll learn how to create a Remote Rendering resource and locate the account ID and Primary key.
+Here, you'll learn how to create a Remote Rendering resource and locate the account ID, account domain, and Primary key.

 ## Create a Remote Rendering service resource